sergeeximius/zabbix-BackupExec-jobs/README.md

 This template use PowerShell Cmdlets to discover backup job Symantec Backup Exec

-Default French translation for Template.
+Default Russian translation for Template.
+Optimize for Symantec Backup Exec on Cyrillic CP866 and Zabbix Server on UTF-8.

 **-------- Items --------**